This is a modest build comparing some of the great ones that are on this site, but it's the journey of my truck!

 to go with the ones I already had in the rear via a group buy.

-It's been a while, but as of August/September 2014, I installed (with the help of a friend) two 1/4" spacers to the front end.
+The front rake was bothering me as I wanted a more 'leveled' look so I installed (with the help of a friend) two 1/4" spacers to the front end.
 This helped level out my truck from being almost 2 inches lower to approximately 1 1/4" lower in the front.
-Just looks a whole lot better all together.